This Sporting Life (radio program): Advertising parodies

+In later years, real-life sporting stars such as rugby league players Stan Jurd and Paul Sironen also recorded parodic voiceovers for the show promoting fictional bodies such as the National Rugby League Party, a fictitious political organisation.
+Another recurring voiceover character was Sydney car dealer Frosty Lahood (voiced by ABC NewsRadio sports reporter David Lord), whose famous "No root: no toot" deal offered customers their money back if the attractive new vehicle (usually a Daewoo Nubira or Hyundai Lantra) did not enable the buyer to "get a root" within 24 hours of purchase.

 Humour and terms

-Much of Roy and HG's comedy is topical, poking fun at current sporting news, the foibles, ego trips and media gaffes of sporting, film and music stars, and the often risible phraseology used by sporting writers and commentators.
+Much of Roy and HG's comedy was topical, poking fun at current sporting news, the foibles, ego trips and media gaffes of sporting, film and music stars, and the often risible phraseology used by sporting writers and commentators.

-Doyle and Pickhaver also interweave their dialogue with a colourful and uniquely Australian form of linguistic comedy that often verges on the obscene, although they very rarely use "four-letter words" unless particularly enraged.

-Over the years they have coined many memorable parodic words and terms, while others revive archaic expressions from their youth, and many have since entered the vernacular in Australia.
+Their uniquely Australian form of linguistic comedy that often verges on the obscene, and they have coined many memorable terms, while others revive archaic expressions from their youth, and many have since entered Australian vernacular.
+This includes:

-Many listeners will be familiar with the TSL lexicon, which includes words and phrases such as: